 This tariff sets forth the service offerings, rates, terms, and conditions applicable to the furnishing of intrastate dedicated point-to-point services by Enron Telecommunications, Inc. to customers within the State of California.

 This tariff applies only for the use of the Company's services for communications between points within the State of California; this includes the use of the Company's network to complete an end to end intrastate communication.

+When terms and conditions not affecting changes are inconsistent with this tariff, the terms and conditions of the individual case basis (“ICB”) arrangement will control.

 AVAILABILITY OF THE COMPANY'S TARIFF